Shrivanater/Delta-Inductions-Task-1/README.md

 //The raw is formatted better, so check that out if u want//

 Question 1:
-First I check if the number is all 1s or all 0s, since we can't find the binary number greater than or less than the given number respectively
+First I check if the number is all 1s, all 0s or a 1 followed by all 0s, since we can't find the binary numbers greater than or less than the given number with the same length.
-  If it's all 1s or 0s, it prints "-1" and exits.
+  If it satisfies any of these conditions, it prints "-1" and exits.

 If the right-most digit is 1:
   to decrement, change the 1 to 0